 United American Backstory

-United was founded in 1947 in Dallas, Texas, by C.L.
+United American was founded in 1947 in Dallas, Texas, by C.L.
 Dunlap.
 In 1982, the company was purchased by the Torchmark Corp.
 Torchmark is more commonly known by its marketing name Globe Life, and officially changed the corporate name in 2019.

 There’s a good chance you’ve heard of Globe Life.
 In fact, in some states United American products are marketed under that name.
 Whether you have United American or Globe Life, you are supported by the same company.